42nd Regiment of Foot: Early history

-After the Jacobite rising of 1715 the British government did not have the resources or manpower to keep a standing army in the Scottish Highlands.
+Following the Jacobite rising of 1715 the British government did not have the resources or manpower to keep a standing army in the Scottish Highlands.
 As a result, they were forced to keep order by recruiting men from local Highland clans that had been loyal to the Whigs.
 This proved to be unsuccessful in deterring crime, especially cattle rustling.
 Therefore, Independent Highland Companies (of what would be known as the "Black Watch") were raised as a militia in 1725 by General George Wade to keep "watch" for crime.
 He was commissioned to build a network of roads to help in the task.
 The six Independent Highland Companies were recruited from local clans, with one company coming from Clan Munro, one from Clan Fraser of Lovat, one from Clan Grant and three from Clan Campbell.
 These companies were commonly known as Am Freiceadan Dubh, or the Black Watch, this name may well have been due to the way they dressed.
 Four more companies were added in 1739 to make a total of ten Independent Highland Companies.

 The ten Independent Highland Companies of "Black Watch" were officially formed into the "43rd Highland Regiment of Foot", a regiment of the line in 1739.
 It was first mustered in 1740, at Aberfeldy, Scotland.
 The Colonel was John Lindsay, 20th Earl of Crawford and the Lieutenant-Colonel was Sir Robert Munro, 6th Baronet.
 Among the Captains were his next brother, George Munro, 1st of Culcairn (also a Captain of an Independent Company raised in 1745) and their cousin John Munro, 4th of Newmore, who was promoted Lieutenant-Colonel in 1745 (in place of Sir Robert who went on to command the 37th (North Hampshire) Regiment of Foot).
 The other Captains of the 43rd were George Grant, Colin Campbell of Monzie, James Colquhoun of Luss, John Campbell of Carrick, Collin Campbell of Balliemore and Dougal Campbell of Craignish.